chrisandrews672/uci_har_dataset/README.md

 # Dataset definitions are supplied in the codebook

-# Steps to follow to for run_analysis script
+# Steps in process of run_analysis script

 a.
 Download the dataset
 1. Load the tidyverse package and bring the core files into r environment